Ahart12/Unit-1-Project/Portfolio/project-worksheet.md

 ## Issues and Resolutions
 Had Issues with  getting content inside of divs to take up full height when expanded in divs.
 Discovered that my <H> tags were the culprit and manipulated the margin as well as the z index to resolve the solution.

+Attempted to use bootstrap but ended up scrapping it and made differnt nav